stevenkoenig/git-novice-topdown/_episodes/04-changes.md

 > that you want to commit as a single snapshot.
 >
 > 1. Add some text to `ingredients.txt` with your favorite additional ingredient
-> 2. Create a new file `methods.txt` with single step in it referring to that ingredient
+> 2. Create a new file `methods.txt` describing what to do with all the ingredients
 > 3. Add changes from both files to the staging area, and commit those changes
 >
 > > ## Solution